 - Import should be as per Foreign Trade policy.
-If license is required, import should be as per license. - FX should be used for the purpose for which it is obtained S.10 (6). - For remittances, goods/ services should come in the country.
-Evidence should be provided to Bank. - Time for payment - Normally payment should be within 6 months from date of shipment.
-Amounts held towards performance guarantee is all right.
+If license is required, import should be as per license. - ► FX should be used for the purpose for which it is obtained S.10 (6). - For remittances, goods/ services should come in the country.
+Evidence should be provided to Bank. - Time for payment - Normally payment should be within 6 months from date of shipment except in cases where amounts are withheld towards performance guarantee.
 Interest if any is permitted as per Trade Credit Rules upto 3 years.